cami-chompers/Forksheet-and-Nanosheet-Simulation/README.md

+Forksheet and Nanosheet Transistor Simulation

-Welcome to the Forkshheet and Nanoshet Simulation repository.
+Welcome to the Forksheet and Nanosheet Simulation repository.
 This project provides tools to simulate and analyze nanosheet and forksheet transistor designs using LTSpice and Python.

-Repository Contents
+📁 Repository Contents

-- simulation.py: A Python script for processing and analyzing LTSpice simulation data, generating visualizations, and evaluating transistor performance metrics.
+simulation.py – Python script for processing LTSpice simulation data, generating graphs, calculating transistor performance, and training machine learning models.

+Simulation_with_epoch.py – Variant of the main script that includes performance tracking across training epochs.

-- nanosheet_circuit.asc: LTSpice schematic for nanosheet transistor simulations.
+nanosheet_circuit.asc – LTSpice schematic for nanosheet transistor.

-- forksheet_circuit.asc: LTSpice schematic for forksheet transistor simulations.
+forksheet_circuit.asc – LTSpice schematic for forksheet transistor.

+data_set/ – Folder containing:

+nanosheet_circuit.txt

+forksheet_circuit.txt

-Prerequisites
+⚙️ Prerequisites
-Before using this repository, ensure the following tools are installed on your system:

 1. Python

-   - Download from the official Python website: (https://www.python.org/downloads/)
+Download: python.org

-   - Follow the installation instructions, ensuring you add Python to your system’s PATH.
+Add Python to your system PATH

-   - Verify installation by running `python --version` or `python3 --version` in your terminal or command prompt.
+Verify: python --version or python3 --version

 2. LTSpice

-   - Download from the LTSpice download page:(https://ez.analog.com/design-tools-and-calculators/ltspice/w/faqs-docs/32232/ltspice-24-download-and-release-notes).
-   - Follow the installation instructions and verify by launching LTSpice from your start menu or desktop shortcut.
+Download: LTSpice Download Page

+Install and verify LTSpice runs successfully

 3. Required Python Libraries

-   - Install the necessary libraries using the following command: pip install pandas numpy matplotlib scikit-learn tk
+pip install pandas numpy matplotlib scikit-learn

-Instructions
-Step 1: LTSpice Simulations
+LTSpice Simulation Setup

-1. Open LTSpice and navigate to File > Open.
+Open LTSpice > File > Open > Select nanosheet_circuit.asc

-2. Load the circuit file `nanosheet_circuit.asc`.
-The nanosheet transistor schematic will appear.
-3. Click the Run button (depicted as a "running man" icon) or press `Alt + R` to simulate the circuit.
+Run the simulation (Alt + R or "running man" icon)

-4. To visualize waveforms, use the probe tool and click on the output node in the circuit.
+Use the probe tool to select the output node and generate a waveform

-5. Export the simulation data:
+Export waveform data:

-   - Right-click on the waveform window, select Export Data, and save it as a `.txt` file.
+Right-click waveform window > Export Data > Save as .txt

-6. Repeat these steps for `forksheet_circuit.asc` to simulate the forksheet transistor design.
+Repeat for forksheet_circuit.asc

-Step 2: Python Analysis
+Python Analysis Setup

+Open simulation.py in your Python environment or IDE

+Update test_files to point to your .txt files:

+Use \ for Windows, / for macOS/Linux

+Make sure the column headers in expected_columns match the headers in your .txt files (e.g., time, V(output))

+Set your output folders inside main():

+plot_save_path – Where images will be saved

+output_path – Where results and CSVs will go

-1. Open the `simulation.py` script in your preferred Python editor (e.g., IDLE or VS Code).
+Run the script (F5 in IDLE or your editor’s run command)
-2. Update file paths in the `test_files` section of the script to match the paths of the exported `.txt` files from LTSpice.
-   - For Windows: Use double backslashes (`\\`).
-   - For macOS/Linux: Use single forward slashes (`/`).
-3. Update the `expected_columns` section with the appropriate column names and set the desired output path for results in the `output_path` variable in the `main()` function.
-4. Run the script:
-   - In IDLE: Navigate to Run > Run Module or press `F5`.

 Outputs

-The script will:
+From simulation.py

+Creates Graphs and Tables

-   -Generate voltage vs. time plots for switching characteristics.
+Generates voltage vs. time plots and sample data tables

-   -Export performance metrics as .csv files (rise time, fall time, propagation delays, minimum and maximum voltage values).

-   -Evaluate machine learning models and display:

-      -MAE (Mean Absolute Error)

-      -MAE Off / On

-      -RMSE (Root Mean Squared Error)

-      -R² (R-squared): Measures model fit quality.

-⚠️ Important: After the initial Tkinter windows (showing switching speeds and tables), the script generates plots using Matplotlib.
+Combines 28 per image and saves to folder

+Calculates Transistor Performance

+Measures rise/fall times, propagation delay, voltage range

+Saves results as .csv files

+Trains Machine Learning Model

+Uses Random Forest to predict behavior

+Exports metrics like MAE, RMSE, R² to .csv

+From Simulation_with_epoch.py

+Same process as simulation.py, but trains the model in 30 steps (epochs)

+Shows 4 different metric graphs for early and late training stages

-You must close each Matplotlib window manually to continue to the next plot.
+⚠️ You must close each graph window manually to proceed to the next

  Notes

-- If you encounter issues with missing columns or file paths, ensure the exported LTSpice `.txt` files are correctly formatted and paths are updated in `simulation.py`.
+Double-check column names and paths if errors occur

+Make sure LTSpice-exported .txt files are clean and formatted properly

-- Visual figures for comparing nanosheet and forksheet designs and transistor evolution timelines can be added to your workflow for enhanced analysis.
+Consider adding graphs of nanosheet vs forksheet comparisons and transistor evolution timelines for visual insight

+Happy simulating!